-It’s not an easy cut to find because butchers have to break down an entire ribeye roll to separate the cap.
-Sometimes, you’ll spot it at a supermarket, or you can ask your local butcher to special-order it.
-You can also buy a whole ribeye roll, trim off the cap, and cut the rest into ribeye steaks without the cap muscle, often called ribeye filets.
+Ribeye cap steak is rare, expensive, and difficult to find because a butcher must break down an entire ribeye roll to separate the cap.
+You may occasionally find it at a supermarket, but you are more likely to get it by special-ordering it from a local butcher.
+Another option is to buy a whole ribeye roll, remove the cap, and cut the remaining eye into ribeye filets.

 What Are the Other Names for Ribeye Cap Steak?